This is the procedure to prepare and configure external USB SSD storage for secure backup or storage with GELI encryption and ZFS on FreeBSD.

 How to decrypt a GELI encrypted SSD without encryption key and passphrase.

 The two component setup significantly enhances security, because an attacker, that has access to the physical SSD, would need both components in order to decrypt and read data on the SSD.
-If the attacker has access to the physical SSD, but only one component, the encryption remains effectively unbreakable.
+If the attacker has access to the physical SSD, but only in possession of one of these components, then the encryption remains effectively unbreakable.

 AES-XTS with a 256-bit key is highly secure and used for military and government grade data encryption.
 Breaking this encryption by brute-forcing it would take an immense amount of computer power and time.
 More than what is possible with current technology.